EleanorJi/2025s2_gi-Project2_3D-Miniature-Game/REPORT.md

 ## Shaders and Special Effects

-This section documents the custom Cg/HLSL shaders implemented for our game. **The two shaders marked for assessment are Shader 1 (KitchenSinkFoam) and Shader 2 (HoneyWater)**, both of which are custom vertex/fragment shaders with non-trivial implementations.
-Shader 3 (DissolveEmission) is documented for completeness as it demonstrates integration with our particle systems, though it uses Unity's Surface Shader framework.
+This section documents the two custom Cg/HLSL shaders implemented for our game that are marked for assessment.
+Both shaders are custom vertex/fragment shaders written entirely in Cg/HLSL with non-trivial implementations.
+These shaders use `#pragma vertex vert` and `#pragma fragment frag`, giving us complete control over the rendering pipeline.

 ### 1. Custom Water Shader for Kitchen Sink ⭐ (Marked for Assessment)